-

 Which forms of consideration are most commonly used?

-In the great majority of share purchase agreement and asset deals the consideration consists of cash payments.
+In the great majority of share purchase agreements and asset deals the consideration consists of cash payments.
+Earn out mechanisms are quite common.

 In other types of transactions, such as mergers, other types of consideration such as a combination of cash and newly issued shares are also common.